library(easyRasch2)

 Item 2 is strongly overfit. - 2: “Feeling down, depressed, or hopeless”

-Item 3 is strongly underfit, and item 5 is borderline underfit. - 3: “Trouble falling or staying asleep, or sleeping too much” - 5: “Poor appetite or overeating”
+Item 3 is strongly underfit, followed by item 5. - 3: “Trouble falling or staying asleep, or sleeping too much” - 5: “Poor appetite or overeating”

 The two psychosomatic symptoms (item 3 and 5) deviate from other items, likely due to multidimensionality, while item 2 is a very general statement that is strongly related to the latent construct.